THE 10TH IEEE WORKSHOP ON WIDE BANDGAP POWER DEVICES & APPLICATIONS

 PLUGGING INTO THE FUTURE’S BATTERY AND ENERGY MANAGEMENT TECHNOLOGIES

-FROM THE INITIAL SPARK TO BATTERY DISMANTLING AND RECYCLING - Battery technology – and energy management in general – is currently undergoing a bit of a revolution, particularly in the electric vehicles (EV) industry.
-At Yole Group, we’re continuously keeping track of current and future challenges at both the systems and grid levels: from solid state battery emergence to battery production capacity and energy storage optimization, all the way to lithium-ion battery dismantling and recycling.
+Battery technology – and energy management in general – is currently undergoing a bit of a revolution, particularly in the electric vehicles (EV) industry.
+At Yole Group, we’re continuously keeping track of current and future challenges at both the systems and grid levels, from solid state battery emergence to battery production capacity and energy storage optimization, all the way to lithium-ion battery dismantling and recycling.
 We are here to identify the latest innovations and business opportunities – all in service of achieving your objectives as a manufacturer or integrator on the battery market.

-Batteries are very interesting and complex modules: multiple technologies are under development to increase the specifications (new Li chemistries, solid state batteries that are becoming more and more relevant…) even if Li-ion batteries are leading the market in a very strong way.
-In addition to the battery physics and chemistry, the battery management system (BMS) is a critical part of the battery itself, in order to assure smooth operation, long lasting performances and avoid any issues.
-Closely following these (r)evolutions at batteries and BMS level, not to mention the competing technologies, Yole Group can provide you with insights into what is paving the way for the future of the battery industry.
-As the urgency of the climate crisis becomes even more prominent, semiconductor advancements hold the answer to transitioning to a renewable fueled world.
+Batteries are quite interesting, complex modules: multiple technologies are under development to increase specifications such as new Li chemistry and solid state batteries that are becoming more and more relevant, even if Li-ion batteries are very much leading the market.
+In addition to battery physics and chemistry, battery management systems (BMS) are becoming a critical part of the battery itself, ensuring its smooth operation and unfailing performance over time.
+At Yole Group, we closely follow these (r)evolutions at the battery and BMS levels, in parallel with competing technologies, to provide you with insights into what is paving the way for the future of the battery industry.
+As the urgency of the climate crisis becomes ever more prominent, semiconductor advancements hold the answer to transitioning to a renewably fueled world.

-Semiconductor advancements have far-reaching benefits influencing several industries.
-When it come to electric Vehicle (EV) batteries for example, this trend is not much different.
-Until recently, those batteries were large, costly as well as inefficient.
-However, these challenges are being addressed with the emergence of multiple semiconductor devices that can operate at higher voltage, higher temperature, more difficult environments…
+Semiconductor advancements have far-reaching benefits that influence several industries.
+An example is the Electric Vehicle (EV) segment: until recently, those batteries were large and costly, as well as inefficient.
+However, these challenges are being addressed with the emergence of multiple semiconductor devices that can operate at higher voltage and higher temperature, and in more difficult environments.

 Consumer electronics have been the initial driver behind lithium-ion (Li-ion) battery sales. smartphones, laptops and other digital devices continue to be adopted (and replaced) worldwide.
 The declining price of Li-ion batteries is set to be one of this market’s main development opportunities in the coming years.
 This will have to be balanced against finite resources and the small number of countries where battery production and key materials is concentrated.